Kolla-Deepthi12/Loan-Risk-Predictive-Analytics/README.md

-📊 Loan Risk & Predictive Analytics in Lending
+📊 Loan Risk & Predictive Analytics

 🚀 Fintech-focused analytics project aimed at identifying hidden risk in loan approvals and improving decision-making using data-driven insights with Excel, Python, and Power BI.